Communication About Autism: Terminology Considerations

 • Some people choose identity-first language, such as autistic person, because they consider autism an intrinsic part of a person’s identity.

-• Others choose to use person-first language emphasizing the person rather than the condition.
+• Others choose to use person-first language, such as person with autism, which emphasizes the person rather than the condition.

 • Families and caregivers may prefer person-first language—particularly when their child has high support needs.
 This may be related to advocacy for resources and services and the desire that their child be recognized for more than their disabilities.

-The Publication Manual of the American Psychological Association (APA, 7th ed.) details using either person-first or identity-first language, depending on the preference of the individual.
+The Publication Manual of the American Psychological Association (7th ed.; APA, 2020) details using either person-first or identity-first language, depending on the individual’s preference.
 For more information, see APA’s style guidelines on bias-free language.
 Note: APA style guidance is not unique to autism.

 Resources About Identity-First and Person-First Language